kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 ## {{% heading "whatsnext" %}}

-* [kubeadm init](/docs/reference/setup-tools/kubeadm/kubeadm-init/) to bootstrap a Kubernetes control-plane node
+* [kubeadm init](/docs/reference/setup-tools/kubeadm/kubeadm-init/) to bootstrap a Kubernetes control-plane node.
-* [kubeadm token](/docs/reference/setup-tools/kubeadm/kubeadm-token/) to manage tokens for `kubeadm join`
+* [kubeadm token](/docs/reference/setup-tools/kubeadm/kubeadm-token/) to manage tokens for `kubeadm join`.
-* [kubeadm reset](/docs/reference/setup-tools/kubeadm/kubeadm-reset/) to revert any changes made to this host by `kubeadm init` or `kubeadm join`
+* [kubeadm reset](/docs/reference/setup-tools/kubeadm/kubeadm-reset/) to revert any changes made to this host by `kubeadm init` or `kubeadm join`.